-ACCESS for ELLs Online Testing Groups for Writing Grade 1 Tier AGrades 2-3 Tier B/CGrades 2-3 Tier B/CGrades 2-3 Tier B/CGrades 4-12, all tiers (There are separate tests for the 4-5, 6-8, and 9- 12 grade-level clusters.) test book response state edu State policy determines whether students in grade 4 and grade 5 handwrite Writing responses in a test booklet or type responses into the online test platform.
+ACCESS for ELLs Online Testing Groups for Writing Grade 1 Tier A Grade 1 Tier B/C Grades2-3 Tier A Grades 2-3 Tier B/C Grades 4-12, all tiers (There are separate tests for the 4-5, 6-8, and 9- 12 grade-level clusters.)
+State poli test book response state edu State policy determines whether students in grade 4 and grade 5 handwrite Writing responses in a test booklet or type responses into the online test platform.
 In grades 6-12, students always type responses by default, but may be allowed to handwrite responses when necessary.
 Consult your state education agency if you're not sure which response method your students will use, and consider whether you need to assess any student's typing skills prior to testing.